farm-ng/tractor/doc/frontend_module.rst

 Frontend
 ========

-The frontend module provides a webserver and browser-based frontend intended as a GUI for end-users and a graphical debugging tool for developers.
+The frontend module provides a webserver and frontend libraries for building GUIs and graphical debugging tools.

 Client/Server Model
 -------------------